 The Evil Advisor Who Demands You Scroll

-When you begin a Phone Free Commute, you confront the inner voice that tells you "one quick check won't hurt"
+When you take a break from the phone, you confront the inner voice that tells you "one quick check won't hurt"

 Why.
 Not.
 Just.
 Read.
 A. Book.